NathanShi/EECS348-Artificial-Intelligence/README.md

 # EECS348-Artificial-Intelligence
-Course project of EECS 348 - Artificial Intelligence
+Course project of Northwestern EECS 348 - Artificial Intelligence, this repo is mainly for tracking my solutions of different AI problems.
+If you are taking the same class, please do not directly copy the code here.

 ---